jianping5/blog-jianping5/docs/archives/GFS.md

 for GFS, Colossus, splits the master over multiple servers, and has more automated master failure recovery.

-Q: What is internal fragmentation?
-Why does lazy allocation help?
+**What is internal fragmentation?
+Why does lazy allocation help?**

-A: Internal fragmentation is the space wasted when a system uses an allocation unit larger than needed for the requested allocation.
+Internal fragmentation is the space wasted when a system uses an allocation unit larger than needed for the requested allocation.
 If GFS allocated disk space in 64MB units, then a one-byte chunk would waste almost 64MB of disk.
 GFS avoids this problem by allocating disk